YAK & BREW

 • A small cup to dissolve the yeast and a large mixing bowl to combine it with the cooled grains

-• A clean towel or small blanket to cover the fermenting container
+• A clean towel or small blanket to cover the fermenting bag

 • A few plastic or ziplock bags to store or handle ingredients

-Everything else you need is included in the DIY kit.
+Everything else you need is included in the DIY kit, so you can get started right away.

 Is the kit gluten-free?